Please note: Currently there are no units available but you can register your interest by sending us an email.

-‘Gladstone Mews’, is the Community Land Trust’s first project - a development of affordable new homes on a patch of land between Haviland Road and Gladstone Road in Boscombe.
+Gladstone Mews is the Community Land Trust’s housing project - a development of affordable homes ocompleted in 2014 on land between Haviland Road and Gladstone Road in Boscombe.
 The development includes 9 x two and 1 x three bedroom contemporary-style energy efficient houses and an accessible bungalow in a mews development with private gardens, parking, community growing space and an orchard.
-Each of the homes are fitted with fire sprinklers to make the homes safer.
+Each of the homes are fitted with fire sprinklers.

 A significant proportion of the site is for training/supporting and nurturing local creative businesses.
-The Old School House By the Sea is the creative hub that is adding to the cultural life of Boscombe and is enabling job creation and stimulating regeneration.
+The Old School House Boscombe is the creative hub that is adding to the cultural life of Boscombe and is enabling job creation and stimulating regeneration.
 The listed elements of a former school building on the site have been restored and this building is now starting to buzz with the presence of small businesses using its facilities.

-There is a communal orchard that has been planted and growing space for residents of Gladstone Mews to grow their own fruit and vegetables and to add to their sense of community.
+There is a communal orchard that has been planted and a growing space for residents of Gladstone Mews to grow their own fruit and vegetables and to add to their sense of community.

 Watch this video where Bournemouth 2026 Trustees and Gladstone Mews Applicants talk about this CLT development: